Caleb Smith goes 7 innings to help Marlins beat Arizona 11-6

+MIAMI (AP) — By the second inning, Caleb Smith had infield dirt on his jersey, his knee and the backside of his pants, which is why his third inning of pitching was less than clean.

-MIAMI (AP) — Caleb Smith endured a bad stretch after a baserunning adventure but recovered to pitch seven innings and help the Miami Marlins beat the Arizona Diamondbacks 11-6 Monday.
+Smith endured a bad stretch after a baserunning adventure but recovered to pitch seven innings and help the Miami Marlins beat the Arizona Diamondbacks 11-6 Monday.

-Smith laid down a bunt in the second inning and wound up at third base thanks to two errors on the play.
-The jaunt may have taken a toll, because in the next inning he gave up three hits, including a three-run homer by Ketel Marte.
+Smith laid down a bunt in the second and wound up at third base thanks to two errors on the play.
+The next inning he gave up three hits, including a three-run homer by Ketel Marte, and acknowledged his jaunt on the bases took a toll.

+“We need to keep oxygen tanks in the dugout,” Smith joked.
+“My legs were definitely tired.
+It took probably two innings to get my legs back under me.”

 Smith (7-4) allowed only one other run, struck out nine and retired his final 10 batters.
 The left-hander has won his past four decisions for the team with the National League’s worst record.

-The Marlins, who won three of four games from Arizona, improved to 10-9-1 in their past 20 series.
-They started the year 1-10-3.

-The series made it more likely the Diamondbacks (53-54) will be sellers at this week’s trade deadline.
-They’re below .500 for the first time since July 5, even though they’ve outscored opponents by 61 runs.
+The Diamondbacks (53-54) lost three of four in the series, making it more likely they’ll be sellers at this week’s trade deadline.
+They’re outscored opponents by 61 runs but are below .500 for the first time since July 5.

+“We’ve watched a lot of frustrating baseball these past four games,” manager Tony Lovullo said.
+“The four games here in Miami was clumsy baseball, and we’re not a clumsy team.”

 Miami’s Miguel Rojas homered for the third game in a row, increasing his season total to four.
 Teammate Brian Anderson added his 15th homer and his second in two games.

-Both homers came off Merrill Kelly (7-11), who allowed seven runs in six innings.
-He has lost his past five decisions, and his ERA has climbed to 4.52.
+Both homers came off rookie Merrill Kelly (7-11), who allowed seven runs in six innings.
+He has lost his past five decisions, and in the past two starts his ERA has climbed from 3.77 to 4.52.

 Carson Kelly hit his 13th homer for Arizona, which totaled 24 hits in the series.